Reistoge/Slime-Rush-a-2D-Unity-Learning-Project/README.md

 * Animation handling for player and enemies
 * Collision detection and response for platforming and enemy interactions

-## Scripts:

-### PlayerScript.cs
-The main script controlling the player character's movement, dashing, and interactions.

-### Coin.cs
-Script for coin objects, handling their value and collection.

-### EnemyScript.cs
-Script for enemy objects, handling their behavior and interactions with the player.

-### GameManager.cs
-Script managing game state, score, and player life.

-## Components:

-### Rigidbody2D
-Used for player and enemy movement and collision detection.

-### Collider2D
-Used for collision detection and response.

-### Animator
-Used for player and enemy animations.

-### SpriteRenderer
-Used for rendering player and enemy sprites.

-## Variables and Settings:

-### movementSpeed
-The speed at which the player moves.

-### maxHorizontalVelocity and maxVerticalVelocity
-The maximum speeds the player can reach on the horizontal and vertical axes.

-### dashForce and dashTime
-The force and duration of the player's dash ability.

-### playerDamage
-The amount of damage the player deals to enemies.

-### maxHp and hp
-The player's maximum and current health.

 ## Notes:

 * The project uses Unity's 2D physics engine and animation system.